Do Current Language Models Support Code Intelligence for R Programming Language?: Related Works

 \textbf{Differences among our work and the current literature.} Among the related works, the closest ones are the approaches that use deep learning to detect SATD~\cite{Sharma2022} or complete code in R~\cite{CodeCompletionModel}.
-The work multiple\_E~\cite{cassano2022multiple} purposed a translater that is able to translate HumanEval~\cite{humanevaluating} benchmark dataset to other programming language including R. Still, none of these or other research studies the ability of Code-PLMs for different tasks in R or considers the two R styles.
-Though the Jupyter notebook supports R programming language, the current studies mainly focus on Python-based libraries, excluding R. The other research on R programming language are related to empirical studies to gain a better insight about its different aspects.
-Our work differs with all the current literature, by first, providing a dataset for code summarization and method name prediction, and then exploring the capabilities of Code-PLMs for R programming language, in various settings including intra- and cross-projects and considering its different styles, \textit{Tidy-verse} and \textit{Base}.
+The work multiple\_E~\cite{cassano2022multiple} proposed a translator that is able to translate the HumanEval~\cite{humanevaluating} benchmark dataset to other programming languages, including R. Still, none of these or other research studies the ability of Code-PLMs for different tasks in R or considers the two R styles.
+Though the Jupyter notebook supports the R programming language, the current studies mainly focus on Python-based libraries, excluding R. The other research on the R programming language is related to empirical studies to gain a better insight into its different aspects.
+Our work differs from all the current literature by first providing a dataset for code summarization and method name prediction, and then exploring the capabilities of Code-PLMs for the R programming language, in various settings including intra- and cross-projects and considering its different styles, \textit{Tidy-verse} and \textit{Base}.